wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-iterator-functions/includes/2-aggregation-iterator-functions.md

 > [!div class="mx-imgBorder"]
 > [![An image show a table visual with three columns: Month, Revenue, and Discount.
 A year's worth of data is displayed.](../media/dax-table-month-revenue-2-ssm.png)](../media/dax-table-month-revenue-2-ssm.png#lightbox)

 Notice that the formula uses the RELATED function.
 Remember, row context does not extend beyond the table.
-If your formula needs to reference columns in other tables, and there are model relationships between the tables, use the RELATED function for the one-side, or the RELATEDTABLE function for the many-side.
+If your formula needs to reference columns in other tables, and model relationships exist between the tables, use the RELATED function for the one-side relationship or the RELATEDTABLE function for the many-side relationship.

 ## Higher grain summarization

-Let's now consider a requirement to report on average revenue.
+The following example considers a requirement to report on average revenue.
 Add the following measure:

 ```dax
 Revenue Avg =